-Inside Natalie Wood and Robert Wagner's Tumultuous, Ultimately Tragic Romance
+Inside Natalie Wood and Robert Wagner's Tumultuous, Ultimately Tragic Romance - E!
+Online

 "Any way that I can feel connected to my mom is a wonderful feeling to me," she told Town & Country.
 "I'm touched that people find it interesting that I resemble her.
 All my life, way before I even did this fragrance, people would come up to me and say, 'You remind me so much of this actress named Natalie Wood.'
 So it's something that I'm proud of and I'm happy if it makes somebody else feel happy.
 I'm happy to be that conduit."

-But while Gregson Wagner has said she didn't spend any time thinking about the unanswered questions of the night she lost her mom, the quest continues for others.
+But while Gregson Wagner said that she didn't spend time over-thinking about the unanswered questions from the night she lost her mom, the quest continued for others.

-In a sneak peek at the 48 Hours special, Davern says that Wagner seemed jealous of Walken and, as the actor giggled with his wife, Wagner smashed a wine bottle on the table, prompting Walken and Wood to go back to their respective rooms.
-Wagner and Wood had a fight, the sound carrying from one end of the boat to the other.
-"They carried on and carried on—and then it was quiet," he says.
+Davern, the Splendour's captain, told 48 Hours in 2018 that Wagner seemed jealous of Walken and, as the Deer Hunter star giggled with his wife, Wagner smashed a wine bottle on the table, prompting Walken and Wood to go back to their respective rooms.
+Wagner and Wood had a fight, the sound carrying from one end of the boat to the other, Davern said, recalling, "They carried on and carried on—and then it was quiet."

-Carino and Detective Ralph Hernandez say there are two new witnesses who can corroborate Davern's story.
+Lt.
+Carino and Detective Ralph Hernandez said there were two new witnesses who could corroborate Davern's story.

-Wagner didn't talk to investigators when the case was re-opened six years ago; but, according to CBS News' Erin Moriarty, Walken—who has hardly talked publicly about that night at all—did.
-His story had changed "a little bit," Moriarty says, but he is not considered a person of interest.

-"Anybody there saw the logistics—of the boat, the night, where we were, that it was raining—and would know exactly what happened," Walken told Playboy in 1997.
+"Anybody there saw the logistics—of the boat, the night, where we were, that it was raining—and would know exactly what happened," Walken told Playboy in 1997, one of the rare times he ever discussed that evening.
 "You hear about things happening to people—they slip in the bathtub, fall down the stairs, step off the curb in London because they think that the cars come the other way—and they die.
 You feel you want to die making an effort at something; you don't want to die in some unnecessary way."

-Duane Raser, the now-retired LASD homicide detective who was first assigned the Natalie Wood case, says he still gets questions about it to this day.
-And while he admits there may still be some questions he can't answer, he can answer one.
-When people ask if Robert Wagner killed Natalie Wood, he tells 48 Hours, "No. No, she fell off the boat and drowned accidentally.
+Duane Rasure, the since-retired Sheriff's detective-sergeant who first worked the case in the 1980s, told 48 Hours in 2011 he still got questions about it.

+And while he admitted there were still questions he couldn't answer, there was one he could.
+When people asked if Robert Wagner killed Natalie Wood, his answer was, "No. No, she fell off the boat and drowned accidentally.
 If it was suspicious I would've worked the case as a murder.
 I didn't have any suspicion that anybody had injured, or killed or drowned her."

-Raser stands by his investigation, "completely.
-The poor lady drowned."
+Rasure stood by his investigation "completely," he said.
+"The poor lady drowned."

-Wagner has not commented on the 48 Hours special or the latest round of speculation about that terrible night 36 years ago.

-"Yes, I blamed myself," the actor wrote in his 2008 memoir Pieces of My Heart.
-"Natalie would have felt the same way had it happened to me.
-Why wasn't I there?
-Why wasn't I watching?"

-In 2013, his attorney Blair Berk said in a statement to E!
+In 2013, Wagner's attorney Blair Berk said in a statement to E!
 News, "Mr. Wagner has fully cooperated over the last 30 years in the investigation of the accidental drowning of his wife in 1981.
 Mr. Wagner has been interviewed on multiple occasions by the Los Angeles Sheriff's Department and answered every single question asked of him by detectives during those interviews.
 After 30 years, neither Mr. Wagner nor his daughters have any new information to add to this latest investigation, which was unfortunately prompted by those seeking to exploit and sensationalize the 30th anniversary of the death of his wife and their mother."

+There's been too much chatter for Wagner to comment every time Wood's death is back in the news, but he wrote in his 2008 memoir Pieces of My Heart, "Yes, I blamed myself.
+Natalie would have felt the same way had it happened to me.
+Why wasn't I there?
+Why wasn't I watching?"